AndreasChristensen89/janken-bossu/README.md

 * I found the Google Developer Tool to not be stable in showing if the website responded correctly to different screensizes, particularly the phone settings as my own phone would show a smaller outcome.
 * JShint gave an error (Functions declared within loops referencing an outer scoped variable may lead to confusing semantics. (choice)) regarding a function where a loop sets an eventlistener to trigger a function.
 This was just a warning, and after consulting with my mentor I was told to let it be.
 A similar usage is also used in the Love Maths learning project.
 * During the first Jshint testing there were many warnings regarding template literals.
 This was unnecesarily used by me many times so I corrected them, e.g. "xx = `${variable}`;" would be corrected to xx = variable;
+* As I wanted a game page that didn't allow scrolling I had many issues with setting up the right CSS to have the opponent picture staying on the floor of the background.
+Initially I set up many breakpoints, however this turned out to be too extensive.
+In the end I changed the height and width of the elements to correspond to the height of the screen, which worked across devices, and was miles shorter to code.
+This was only used for the game, for the other pages I resorted to "normal" breakpoints which had set values for each breakpoint.
+* With the game CSS setup it was very difficult to fit it to phones in landscape mode, so I ended up using a different media query section using two inputs; max-height and max-width.

 ### Unfixed bugs
 * "Interest-Cohort Error" on console after deployment.
 I was not able to fix this error, and I can understand that it's a recent feature where Github blocks FLoC https://www.techradar.com/uk/news/github-is-blocking-floc.